Toprak-Efe/idyllib_ws/README.md

 * Safe against URL injections.
 * Supports up to one connection.
 * Uses a simple tabular database for serving files.

+### To-Do

+* Write a JSON parser for POST requests.
+* Add multi-threading for simultaneous connections.